David L. Manz

 Although David's primary office is located in Monroe County, David's caseload spans the entire State of Florida.

-Michelle C. Klinger joined the firm of Greenman & Manz (now known as The Manz Law Firm) in May 2009.
+Michelle Klinger Smith joined the firm of Greenman & Manz (now known as The Manz Law Firm) in May 2009.
 Originally from Philadelphia, Pennsylvania, Michelle moved to South Florida in 1999 to pursue her undergraduate degree at the University of Miami.
 Michelle pursued a double major of Political Science and History, and also minored in Classical Antiquities at the University of Miami, where she graduated cum laude in 2002, receiving her Bachelor of Arts degree.
 Michelle received her Juris Doctor degree from the University of Miami School of Law, where she was the Senior Article and Comments Editor on the Business Law Review and Vice-President of the Catholic Law Students Association.
 Michelle relocated from Miami to the Florida Keys in 2009.
 Michelle is a member of the Florida Bar and is active in the Family Law Section of the Florida Bar.
-Michelle is the Vice-Chair of the Support Issues Committee, a member of the ad hoc Parentage Committee, and a member of the Children's Issues Committee of the Family Law Section of the Florida Bar.
+Michelle is a member of the Executive Council and Legislation Committee, Chair of Support Issues, and Co-Vice Chair of Children's Issues,

 University of Miami, cum laude , B.A., graduated December 2002